 We guarantee live eggs, and check for egg fertility by keeping some reserve ova.

 Make sure that your mail arrives in a cool location, or that someone is there to meet them on arrival.
 (Eggs can cook in the sun, and we only refund if our reserve eggs don't hatch)

 Caterpillars will need plenty of pesticide-free leaves to munch on after hatching.
 There is a long list of possible hardwood and softwood leaves that they may accept (See list at the bottom), and make sure to have several options available and see which leaves they choose.
 Here, we raise them on Chokecherry.

 If you have additional questions, please email.
 We will do our best to reply to questions as time permits.
 Please be patient, as we're busy rearing large quantities of hungry caterpillars all season, and sometimes will be out collecting for days at a time too.

 Possible hostplants to try:

-Maple Alder Serviceberry Manzanita Birch Buck/Deer brush Ceanothus Snowbrush Tamarack Sweetgum Apple Spruce Bittercherry Wild cherry Chokecherry -- (We use this every year successfully) Douglas fir Bitterbrush Oak California coffeeberry Hollyleaf buckthorn Cascara Sumac Currant Wild Rose Willow Lilac
+Maple Alder Serviceberry Manzanita Birch Buck/Deer brush Ceanothus Snowbrush Tamarack Sweetgum Apple Spruce Bittercherry Wild cherry Chokecherry -- (We use this every year successfully) Douglas fir Bitterbrush Oak California coffeeberry Hollyleaf buckthorn Cascara Sumac Currant Wild Rose Willow -- (We use Pussy Willow each year successfully) Lilac